artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 Whoa, that's a lot of files, and that's not even the whole list!
 Remember, **don't panic**.

-In this tutorial we will be using our home directory to navigate from and it is where we will create a lot of directories for our files and software, and the easiest way to return there, for example if you get a bit lost, is to just use the **cd** command without specifying where you want to go, and it will always take you home.
+In this tutorial we will be using our home directory to navigate from.
+It is also where we will create a lot of directories for our files and software.
+The easiest way to return to our home directory – for example, if you get a bit lost – is to just use the **cd** command without specifying where you want to go, and it will always take you home.

 ![](../../img/setup12.PNG)

 Another command we will be using from time to time is the **sudo** command, which allows us to execute other commands with **superuser privileges**, which are kind of like administrator rights, often in situations that require us to change or access existing system files.

-There are tons of resources on the basics of Linux, so many, in fact, that I won't even bother linking to any of them, as after searching for "Linux basics" it is hard not to trip over valuable and useful information on this topic.
+There are tons of existing resources on the basics of Linux, so many, in fact, that I won't even bother linking to any of them.
+By merely searching for "Linux basics" it is hard not to trip over valuable and useful information on this topic.
 It is highly recommended that you take some extra time to research this topic, as being a Raspberry Pi owner now you are in excellent position to learn some basics of Linux use.

 Without further ado, it's time to update our system so we're not missing out on any developments.
 Run